Get useful tips, reminders, product notices, and discount offers.

 There are many special features that can help protect you and your home, or make your safety products easier to maintain and operate.
 Many of these features are not well known by their name, so to learn more about specific features of a model, select it and view its detail page.

 The Kidde Front-Loading Smoke and Carbon Monoxide alarm (part# CP9000) offers protection from two hazards – fire and CO – in one unit.
 This 9-volt battey powered alarm emits a beeping tone followed by a voice warning that clearly announces the danger by saying, “Fire!
 Fire!” or “Warning!
 Carbon Monoxide!”
 The uniquely designed front-loading battery compartment makes battery replacement quick and easy, and ensures proper installation.
 Manufactured with a photoelectric sensor for detecting smoke and fire, this alarm also includes the world’s most accurate CO sensing technology based on claims by major manufacturers.
+10-Year Life: “If your CO alarm was manufactured prior to 2013, it does not have a 10 year life.
+Consult your User Guide for additional details, or contact us for more information.”

 The red LED will flash and be accompanied by three long alarm beeps followed by a verbal warning message “FIRE!
 FIRE!”
 The alarm will repeat pattern until unit is reset or smoke is eliminated.